asyncapi/bindings/anypointmq/README.md

 ### Examples

-The following example shows a `channels` object with two channel item objects, one having an empty channel binding object for `anypointmq` (which is not recommended):
+The following example shows a `channels` object with two channels, one having an empty channel binding object for `anypointmq` (which is not recommended):

 ```yaml
 channels: